Rajkissore Dutt

 Rajkissore Dutt (alternate spelling: Raj Kishore Dutt) (fl.
 19th century) was a 19th-century Indian businessman, who is most notable for perpetrating a major fraud against the Bank of Bengal, which is one of the predecessors of the State Bank of India.

 Biography

 Early life

 He was born and raised in Kolkata.
 He was known for being a devout Hindu and he regularly worshipped the Hindu goddess Kali.

 Career

-He established a bank in Kolkata, known as Indian Bank.
+He established a bank in Kolkata.
 The bank circulated its own banknotes and achieved significant success.

 Fraud against the Bank of Bengal

 In 1826, he colluded with his son-in-law Dwarkey Nath Mitter to forge Company's Paper or Government Securities.
 The documents were forged and passed off as genuine to the public.
 These documents enabled him to avail a loan of Rupees three and a half lakhs from the Bank of Bengal, a predecessor of the State Bank of India.